Biofuel in New Zealand

 There are a number of biofuels used in New Zealand.

 Biofuels

 Biodiesel

-Ecodiesel, a company owned by a group of New Zealand farmers, plans to build a biodiesel plant by the end of 2008.
-The plant will be built in stages and cheaper than Argent's, and could produce 20 million litres of tallow-based biodiesel per year by April 2009.

-In the effort to develop an aviation biofuel, Air New Zealand and Boeing are researching the jatropha plant to see if it can provide a renewable alternative to conventional fuel.
+In 2007, Ecodiesel planned to build a biodiesel plant in Onehunga, but the project was not completed.

+In 2010, Gull began selling a 5%-blend of biodisel under the brand name Diesel Max.
+The biodiesel was originally sourced locally from Environ Fuels, and available at 5 of out Gull's 100 petrol stations.
+Initially, there was some concern about engine compatibility for older vehicles.

+In 2014, Gull switched from using locally produced biofuels to an imported blend from Australia, citing "local supply issues".

+In 2016, Z Energy opened a biodiesel manufacturing plant in Wiri, called Te Kora Hou.

+In 2020, Gull discontinued their biodiesel brand, citing issues with cost, scalability, and import supply chains.
+That same year, Z Energy announced that they were shutting down their biodiesel factory as it wasn't uneconomical.

+In 2022, Z Energy abandoned their biodiesel factory.

 Bioethanol

 Gull Force 10, a bioethanol blend, was introduced commercially in New Zealand for the first time by the company Gull on 1 August 2007.
 It contained 10% ethanol made from dairy by product by Anchor Ethanol, a subsidiary of Fonterra Ltd. On 8 August 2008, Gull introduced a 91-octane bioethanol blend in Albany.
 The blend, 'regular plus', contained 10% ethanol and included bioethanol made from whey.
 Gull planned to release the fuel to 33 stations, and marketed it as under $2 per litre.
 On release, the company said it would try to keep the price two cents less than its standard 91-octane fuel.

 It was reported that British fuel producer Argent Energy would abandon plans to build a plant in Tauranga to produce tallow-based biodiesel.
 The plant would have cost over $100 million to build, and would have competed with cheaper sugar-based ethanol imports from Brazil.
 The plant could not proceed because a 42c/L tax break on bioethanol until 2010 had not been approved by the government.